Waitemata County

-The Waitemata County was one of the counties of New Zealand in the North Island.
+Waitemata County, historically also known as Waitamata County, was one of the counties of New Zealand in the North Island.
 Established in 1876, the county covered West Auckland, Rodney and the North Shore.
-The county shrunk in size between 1886 and 1954 when various urban areas on the North Shore and in West Auckland became boroughs and established their own local councils.
-The Waitemata County was replaced by the Waitemata City in 1974.
+The county shrank in size between 1886 and 1954 when various urban areas on the North Shore and in West Auckland became boroughs and established their own local councils.
+Waitemata County was dissolved in 1974, with the county council area being taken over by the newly established Waitemata City in the west, and by Takapuna City and Rodney Council in the north.

+Geography

+In 1970 the county covered an area of 384,000 acre.

+The northern boundary with Rodney County was along the Makarau River.

 History

 The county was established in 1876, after the abolition of the Auckland Province, and was one of the largest counties created in New Zealand.
-The county replaced the only previous local government system, which was a series of local road boards which were established from 1862 onwards.
+The county replaced the only previous local government system, which was a series of local road boards, which were established from 1862 onwards.
 The county was split into six ridings: Ararimu, Manukau, Takapuna, Titirangi, Waitakerei and Weiti.
+The County Council offices were located at the corner of Emily Place and Princes Street in Auckland, and from February 1923 until 1963 shared the office with the Manukau County Council.
+From 1967, the council moved to 68 Greys Avenue in Auckland.

 In 1881, the Town District Act allowed communities of more than 50 households to amalgamate into a town district.
 Large town districts were able to form boroughs, which had their own councils and a greater lending power.
-Between 1886 and 1954, nine boroughs split from the county as the North Shore and West Auckland began to develop: Devonport in 1886, Birkenhead in 1888, Northcote in 1908, Takapuna, 1913, New Lynn in 1929, Henderson in 1946, Helensville in 1947, Glen Eden in 1953 and East Coast Bays in 1954.
+Between 1886 and 1954, nine boroughs split from the county as the North Shore and West Auckland began to develop: Devonport in 1886, Birkenhead in 1888, Northcote in 1908, Takapuna in 1913, New Lynn in 1929, Henderson in 1946, Helensville in 1947, Glen Eden in 1953 and East Coast Bays in 1954.
 The remaining county area retained a primarily rural atmosphere until the 1950s.
-In 1953, Herald Island (then known as Pine Island) joined the Waitemata County, previously having no local government.
+In 1953, Pine Island (now known as Herald Island) joined Waitemata County, previously having no local government.